Grasp (spooler)

 GRASP was a systems software package that provided spooling facilities for the IBM/370 running DOS/VS or DOS/VSE environment, and IBM/360 running DOS or retrofitted with modified DOS.

 The product

 GRASP was a mainframe operating system enhancement available for DOS, DOS/VS, DOS/VSE, and some third party DOS-based operating systems.
 Subsequent versions became known as GRASP/VS and GRASP/VSE.

-It "spooled" (queued) printer and card data, freeing programs from being dependent upon the speed of printers or punched card equipment.
+It spooled (queued) input and output data, freeing programs from dependence on the speed of peripherals, such as printers and punched card equipment.

-GRASP was the first such spooler for IBM mainframes, and later had competition from IBM's POWER and DataCorp's The Spooler.
-GRASP, like Spooler, could reside in an independent "F0" partition.
+GRASP was the first such spooler for IBM mainframes, although it later had competition from IBM's own POWER as well as DataCorp's Spooler.

 Platforms

 Software

 The product ran under several DOS-related platforms: